 When to Dissolve Fillers

 If you are unhappy with the results, it might not be worth it to wait for a year or more for the fillers to wear off.
-It’s an easy process but you need a trusted practitioner to dissolve your fillers and get your old lips back.
+It’s a simple process but you need a trusted practitioner to dissolve your fillers and get your old lips back.
 From there, you can leave them as it is or again go for the fillers (but this time with the trusted practitioner).

 Hyaluronidase / hyalase injections are used to break down the fillers and bring them back to their original state.
 This enzyme occurs naturally in our body.
 That is the reason why lip fillers dissolve naturally over time.
 However, injecting the enzyme further speeds up the process.
 Hyaluronidase acid is mixed with saline and then injected in the right area.